 - 1. Run the engine without a load for a few minutes if it has been run continuously with a heavy load. - 2.
-Stop the engine using the stop control.
-Engines with a stop solenoid and fuel shut-off valve are stopped using the stop button.
-Hold the stop button depressed until the engine has fully stopped. - 3.
-Engines with battery master switch: Cut the power using the battery master switch.
-(Does not apply to emergency power back-up units). - 4.
-Set the control switch to 0.
-(Does not apply to emergency power backup units).
+Stop the engine with the stop button.
+Keep the stop button depressed until the engine is completely stationary. - DEC2: Before switching off, check that the control system's main indicator lamp is not on or flashing.
+Refer to page 15 for troubleshooting. - 4.
+Engines with battery master switch: Switch the power off with the battery master switch. - 5.
+Set the control switch to "0".